mtgrosser/l10n/README.md

 ### Accept-Language header parsing in ActionDispatch::Request

-The Accept-Language header will be parsed, and locales will be returned ordered by user preference.
-This comes handy when setting the current locale in a before_action.
+The `Accept-Language` HTTP header will be parsed, and locales will be returned ordered by user preference.
+This comes in handy when setting the current locale in a `before_action`.

 ```ruby
 # in your controller